There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

-In this unit, students will be required to work directly with a school to design an individual, group, or whole of class/school program that promotes positive mental health and wellbeing and details strategies for leading school-wide change.
+In this unit, students will be required to evaluate whole of school programs that promote positive mental health and wellbeing and detail strategies for leading school-wide change.
 This design must include an in-depth analysis of the school context, highlighting key issues that have already been identified; a plan for the initial school-wide assessment of mental health and emotional wellbeing levels; strategies for enhancing and maintaining mental health and wellbeing within the school on a sustained basis; and tools that the school can use to monitor the efficacy of the strategies.
-Students will not work directly with children in the unit, but will liaise with key staff members in the school to design their programs.

 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face